Coins vs tokens: what’s the difference?

 If you're new to the world of cryptocurrency, you'll no doubt have found that there's a whole lot of jargon and technical terminology to try and wrap your head around.
-Two terms that can be the source of much confusion are "coin" and "token."
-Both of these words can be used to describe units of blockchain value and there are plenty of similarities between the two.
+Two terms that can be the source of much confusion are "coin" and "token", especially as they're often used to refer to the same things.

 What is a crypto coin?